martinibiscotti/summitcables/olivia.md

 <h2 align="center"><strong><a href="https://docs.google.com/forms/d/e/1FAIpQLSfGhsrhJo-Ju0uSHrAts8nUwHzG4UgaQtzNuGKaQMw1Kzc6Dg/closedform">Summitcables x Olivia++ Order Form</a></strong></h2>

-Hihihi, welcome to our partnership, we are teaming up with Olivia to bring you specialty GMK Olivia++ cables.
-I hope you enjoy this group buy. :)
+Hihihi! <2

-These are [SE Cables](https://summitcables.com/#detachable), meaning they are deadlocked into a detachable design.
+We at Summitcables are teaming up and collaborating with GMK Olivia++ to bring you GMK Olivia++ cables, including [custom Olivia themed boxes and cards](https://imgur.com/a/udsLcky)!

-Every order will come with a custom card and custom box design.
-The group buy will run until 100 orders are received.
+We will only be taking 100 units!
+Once all spots are filled up, we will be closing the form.

 ## Links